rggibson/Authtopus/README.md

   NOTE: I actually had trouble getting appengine_config.py to run properly on startup in the [Authtopus Example](https://authtopus.appspot.com) app.
 If you are getting errors similar to "No module names authtopus.api" when trying to run your app, try putting this code in `main.py` before the code shown in step 3 below.

-3. In `main.py` in your project's root directory, add the following lines if not already present:
+3. In `main.py` in your project's root directory, add the following lines if not already present (leaving out the optional cron handler if you choose to):

   ```python